winstonbullen/cse455-final-project/README.md

 - The recommended dinosaur videos can be found [here](https://drive.google.com/drive/u/1/folders/1s04W4yC9aMDRX1DZCRmgnEE9NPL-GhlU).
 Download and place them in the `dinos/` directory in this repository after cloning it.

 The technical setup instructions only require the installation of a few libraries.
-They assume you have [Python](https://www.python.org/downloads/) downloaded and configured on your system as well as [pip](https://pypi.org/project/pip/).
+They assume you have [Python](https://www.python.org/downloads/) and [pip](https://pypi.org/project/pip/) downloaded and configured on your system.
 Please note that these commands may look different depending on your machine.

 ```shell
 pip install opencv-python